James Cracchiolo

-James "Jim" Cracchiolo is Chairman and Chief Executive Officer of Ameriprise Financial, Inc., a leading diversified financial services company serving the comprehensive financial planning needs of the mass affluent and affluent.
+James "Jim" Cracchiolo (born 1958) is an American businessman.
+He is the chairman and CEO of Ameriprise Financial, Inc., a leading diversified financial services company serving the comprehensive financial planning needs of the mass affluent and affluent.
 He has held these positions since September 2005, when the company was spun off from American Express.
 From 2003 to present, he has also been Chairman of Threadneedle Asset Management, a London-based global asset management firm.

 Past positions

 Prior to his current role, Cracchiolo held a number of senior-level positions at American Express, including: